M-o-a-T/moat-kv/docs/source/tutorial.rst

 Nobody is perfect, and neither is code.
 Sometimes things break.
 DistKV remembers errors.
 To demonstrate, let's first provoke one::

-    one $ dkv code set the error <<END
+    one $ dkv code set the.error <<END
     > raise RuntimeError("Owch")
     > END
-    one $ dkv run set -c "the error" -t 0 what me worry one $ dkv run all  # if it's not still running 20:24:13.935 WARNING:distkv.errors:Error ('.distkv', 'error', 'test1', 16373) test1: Exception: Owch
+    one $ dkv run set -c the.error -t 0 what.me.worry
+    one $ dkv run all  # if it's not still running 20:24:13.935 WARNING:distkv.errors:Error ('.distkv', 'error', 'test1', 16373) test1: Exception: Owch